 2 minute videos of Australians speaking about their experiences with pain

 This educational video was made by the International Asherman’s Association to inform women about this condition.
 WHRIA’s Professor Thierry Vancaillie has been treating women with Asherman’s Syndrome since his first case in 1984 with Dr Wamsteke in the Netherlands.
 Our treatment protocol is the result of over 20 years’ experience.
-We’ve seen excellent results with most women seeing a return to normal menstrual flow, and over 80% of women able to conceive again.
+We’ve seen excellent results with most women with a return to normal menstrual flow, and over 80% of women able to conceive again.

 Vaginal cleaning fads are getting media attention at the moment.
 This informative article explains why it isn’t something that we recommend.

 Sex is the spark that ignites many relationships.
 But that heart-racing enthusiasm you first have can diminish with time, and for some reason, it seems to fade more quickly in women.
 This program is about female desire.
 Why it comes, why it goes and what, if anything, you should do about it.
 A/Prof John Eden helps answer these questions.